waaeer/perl-sql-http-console/README.md

 - [ ] Pretty formatting of results of specific types (done for "numeric")
 - [ ] Highliting in text search results
 - [ ] Ability to save or link queries
-- [ ] Work with queries longer than HTTP timeout
 - [ ] Displaying result of non-select statements
 - [ ] Ctrl+Enter in textarea